Chenyt-Dev/coding/AAA_No_Categories.md

 * Learned a smart way to use stack.
 The longest can be calculated while going through the string.
 * MULTIPLE

+### 33. Search in Rotated Sorted Array
+* Still learning.
+The key to this problem is to find the judgement of moving to left or right side.
+* Why I still cannot resolve it by myself.
+* MULTIPLE